Sound waves from primordial black hole formations: Numerical results

 where $\gamma$ is the fraction of the Hubble horizon mass that collapses into a black hole (i.e., $M_\mathrm{PBH}=\gamma M_\mathrm{H}$).
 Although this estimate is somewhat crude, it provides a useful insight: as the perturbation amplitude approaches the critical threshold, the resulting PBH mass decreases due to the mass-scaling law, leading to a smaller $\gamma$ and, consequently, a larger compression wave energy.
 This trend is consistent with our numerical simulations.

 To quantify the energy of the overdense shell, we use the Misner-Sharp mass, which accounts for the total energy of the spacetime, including both gravitational potential and kinetic energy.
+Since the Universe is radiation-dominated, the energy of the sound shells is defined as the excess energy compared to the homogeneous background.
 By subtracting the energy of the FLRW background, we define:

-The energy of the overdense shell is then given by $E_+ = \Delta M(r_s)-\Delta M(r_A)$, while the energy of the underdense shell is defined as $E_- = \Delta M(r_B)-\Delta M(r_s)$, where $r_s$, $r_A$, and $r_B$ denote the comoving radii of points $S$, $A$, and $B$ in Fig.~\ref{fig:sketch}, respectively.
+The energy of the overdense shell is then given by $E_+ = \int_{r_A}^{r_S} 4\pi R^2 (\rho-\rho_b) \mathrm{d}R = \Delta M(r_S)-\Delta M(r_A)$, while the energy of the underdense shell is defined as $E_- = \int_{r_S}^{r_B} 4\pi R^2 (\rho-\rho_b) \mathrm{d}R = \Delta M(r_B)-\Delta M(r_S) = -\Delta M(r_S)$, where $r_S$, $r_A$, and $r_B$ denote the comoving radii of points $S$, $A$, and $B$ in Fig.~\ref{fig:sketch}, respectively.

-Fig.~\ref{fig:M_+} shows the energy of the overdense shell and the PBH mass at the moment of shell formation as functions of the perturbation amplitude.
+Fig.~\ref{fig:M_+} shows the energy of the overdense shell and the PBH mass at the moment of shell formation (defined as the time when an inflection point $A$ appears in the energy density contrast profile) as functions of the perturbation amplitude.
+We choose this time rather than $t = 400t_m$ because the timescale of gravitational collapse differs for different values of $\delta_m$, whereas $t_m$ is fixed.
+The numerical uncertainties are also included in the figure.
 For $\delta_m$ near the critical threshold $\delta_c$, the PBH mass follows the scaling law~\cite{astro-ph/9901292,Hawke:2002rf,gr-qc/0412063}:

 where $\mathcal{K}$ and $\sigma$ are constants.
 As expected, the energy of the overdense shell decreases as the perturbation amplitude deviates from the critical threshold, corresponding to a larger PBH mass.
 Eventually, when the perturbation amplitude exceeds a certain value, the overdense shell vanishes.
 Moreover, we find that the energy of the overdense shell follows a similar scaling law: